 This is one depressing album, I must say.
-Trust old Neil to throw a curve ball at the music industry and the public in general.
+Trust Neil to throw a curve ball at the music industry and the public in general.
 Whether On the Beach was a reference to the post-apocalyptic novel by Nevil Shute I have no idea, but it seems like a pretty appropriate title to me, in that by 1974, when this album was recorded and released, there was no shortage of people wondering where did it all go wrong, at what point did the entire hippie dream disintegrate into a miasma of disparate molecules only to be absorbed by the corporate machine?
-On the Beach is an album which captures the bitter disillusionment of a generation who believed it could change the world, but eventually realised that the Empire was too great and complicated to bring down anyway, like Boudica verses the Romans.
+On the Beach is an album which captures the bitter disillusionment of a generation which believed it could change the world, before eventually realising that the Empire was too great and complicated to bring down anyway, like Boudica verses the Romans.

 The Watergate scandal hangs heavy over this LP, like a spider’s web near one’s bedroom window.
-But it isn’t only Nixon who haunts Young’s disquiet agitation, the entire counter-culture also, which seemed to entertain itself with the (no matter how well intended) deluded fantasy that it could create Utopia on Earth, and thus transform good old human nature in the process.
+But it isn’t only Nixon who haunts Young’s disquiet agitation, the entire counter-culture also, which seemed to entertain itself with the (no matter how well intended) deluded fantasy that it could create Utopia on Earth, and thus transform good ol’ human nature in the process.
 Charles Manson put paid to that idea quick smart, and so the whole revaluation process started, sending ripples not only throughout the Laurel Canyon community but anyone else who happened to subscribe to the hippie ethos.

-“See the Sky About to Rain” is a melancholy tune, and is what I would describe as a dysfunctional pop song, which is probably why I like it so much.
+“See the Sky About to Rain” is a melancholy piece, and is what I would describe as a dysfunctional pop song, which is probably why I like it so much.
 Neil’s plaintive vocals hover over a fragile electric piano, that sounds like it’s about to fall apart, not unlike the song itself, as if Young is trying to hold it all together without having a nervous breakdown in the process.

 “Motion Pictures” is another song to cause the listener to reach for the Duloxetine, but if Neil wants to get all cathartic then that’s OK by me.
 “Ambulance Blues” is a bitter farewell and comment on a world where life goes by and yet so many seek and search to understand why we’re here.
 If Neil was looking for a heart of gold on Harvest, here he is merely hunting for an explanation as to his demons, in a stream of consciousness sort of way.